shuup/shuup-guide/source/orders.rst

 Creating an Order
 ~~~~~~~~~~~~~~~~~

-Orders can be made in one of two ways--by a customer through the shop
+Orders can be made in one of two ways: by a customer through the shop
 front or by a merchant through the Shuup Admin.

 To create an order through the Shuup Admin: